 A major consideration is safety – we choose plastic over glass for shampoo and wash products because of the risk of glass shattering in showers and bathrooms.

 Another consideration is transport weight – most good cosmetic glass containers come from outside the UK.
 That increases their carbon footprint, particularly for frequent use products.
 Our shampoo bottles and plastic jars are made just a few miles from our eco-factory in Suffolk, so travel very little to reach us.
-They’re also made from 50% recycled material (old milk bottles in fact!).
+They’re also made from min.
+50% recycled material.

 Recyclability is very key – all of our packaging is recyclable, and recycling is crucial to cut the aforementioned pollution.
 There’s also the energy consideration – glass takes a lot more energy to recycle than plastic.

 So all in all we use glass where it makes sense, but there’s careful cost/benefit thinking behind it.

 Unfortunately we do not currently offer product refills.
 The most hygienic system for refills, and the one that generates the least emissions in packaging transport, is plastic pouches.
 We hope to offer this system in future, having sourced a suitable sustainable plastic pouch material and the equipment with which to seal pouches.
 In 2024, we intend to create bulk sizes of some products such as shampoo and conditioner, which will offer an improved plastic surface area to product volume ratio.